samcartersmith/cds/CONTRIBUTING.md

 # Miscellaneous

-### API Documentation

-Web + Mobile documentation is viewed together on our website and we try minimze API deviation.
-However, there are times when the behavior slightly varies or there is a unique callout we want to make for a specific platform.
-To accomadate this we use JSDOC tags within API definitions to aid in documentation generation.

-- `@default`: Default value of a property
-- `@danger`: Property which is used as an escape hatch and is not recommended.
-- `@link`: Link to MDN React Native or other documentation which is relevant
-- `@experimental`: Experimental/unstable API's
-- `@deprecated`: Deprecated API's

-If you want to add a custom example or more details for a component you can create a directory in website/docs/components/examples matching the component's name.
-In that component's directory you can add mdx files for intro.mdx (shown at the very top of page), outro.mdx (at the very bottom of page) or for individual properties.
-For example, in examples/ThemeProvider we have a spectrum.mdx file with a live code example.

-Don't forget to add an index.ts to that component's example directory with exports for any children mdx files.
-You will also need to add a wildcard export for the directory in website/docs/components/examples/index.ts.

-### Create A New Package

-1. Run `make new.package name=<package>`.
-2. Edit [cds_package.bzl](./cds_package.bzl) `PACKAGES` to include the new package.
-3. Check out `<package>/basepackage.json` and `<package>/BUILD.bazel` and make necessary updates.
-4. Update `<package>/CHANGELOG.md`.

-### Package
+For any usage examples, you can use all imports defined in `website/src/theme/ReactLiveScope/index.ts` directly without importing them in your jsx live.

+For adding new imports, simply import in the same file and add it to the `ReactLiveScope` object.

+# Release and CDS Consumers

+You will often hear CDS team members refer to retail, prime, assetHub (and others) as consumers.
+CDS consumers are any teams at Coinbase that leverage CDS.

-To use CDS packages outside of mono/repo, NPM packages are available through the Coinbase's internal NPM registry.
+We release our packages to consumers through Coinbase's internal NPM registry (Verdaccio - https://publish-npm.cbhq.net/).
 Each package includes source TypeScript files for all typings information, and Babel transpiled ES modules at `lib/`.
 To split up the CSS code, we wrote a custom Babel plugin to take Linaria transpiled styles and put them into `.css` files corresponding to the `.js` files.

-#### Publishing to the NPM registry
+The following sections describe how to push new package releases to our consumers through Verdaccio.

+### Creating a New Release

+When you're ready to cut a new release, do the following:

+1. Run `make release` in the `eng/shared/design-system` directory.

+This script will automatically update the `CHANGELOG` with the latest version and add latest merged PR titles, links, and Jira tickets.
+It will also run the docgen script and lint the website files.

+Copy the title that is in the logs and paste it to be you pull request title.

+Your pr should like this https://github.cbhq.net/mono/repo/pull/34005

+This is an example of how we would update the retail app to use an updated version of the CDS package https://github.cbhq.net/mono/repo/pull/34005

+The `make release` script will automatically update the `CHANGELOG` with the latest version and add latest merged PR titles, links, and Jira tickets.
+It will also run the docgen script and lint the website files.

+Checkout the [Release Workflow](https://cds.cbhq.net/resources/release) for more information.
+For packages that are pre v1.0.0 we are not following a weekly Monday release like some docs may suggest.
+In order to move fast engineers will bump release as components are added.

+### Manual Release

+If `Make release` fails we must do a manual release.

 Continuous deploy is turned on for CDS package publishing.
 If you need to trigger a manual deploy, do the following